Frequently Asked Questions

 Do I need to use a law firm, or claims management company to make my claim?

-You do not have to use a law firm, or claims management company to make your claim.
-You can claim directly yourself for free to your lender using the Financial Conduct Authority’s (FCA) compensation scheme, and then the Financial Ombudsman.
+You do not have to use a law firm or claims management company to make your claim.

-The FCA have now proposed the draft rules of the compensation scheme which confirm it will be free and simple for consumers to use.
-Once the scheme starts if you may be eligible for compensation your lenders should contact you to confirm this.
+The FCA have now launched a motor finance compensation scheme which is free for consumers to use.
+If you are eligible for compensation your lenders should contact you to confirm this, but the FCA has advised that consumers who complain earlier will be compensated sooner.

 Although you can make use of the free compensation scheme, you may find it preferable to use a professional representative, like us, to help you manage the claims process due to our expertise in this area, or simply because you do not have the time.